How to make Noodles: Schupfnudeln ❤️

 - Drain potatoes and let steam escape to dry the potatoes (put pot of potatoes back on burner briefly to evaporate moisture)

-- Season with salt, pepper, and freshly ground nutmeg.
+- Mash the potatoes or put through a ricer and add egg yolks, flour, and cornstarch.
+Season with salt, pepper, and freshly ground nutmeg.

 - Over medium heat, melt butter in a saucepan.
 Add boiled noodles and sauté until golden brown.

 * * * * *

 Unless otherwise noted recipe, images and content © Just like Oma | www.quick-german-recipes.com

 Copy and paste the above ingredient list and the number of servings into Calorie Count for an approximate calculation.

 Make it easier to convert between cups and grams, etc. Use this site to give you all the different conversions for the different types of ingredients.